Research Design and Primary Data Collection | starts in January 2026

 2. Formulating research questions in a qualitative lens

-3. Designing a qualitative study in social practice context
+3. Designing a qualitative study in a social practice context

 4. Use of sampling in Qualitative Study